 During such a spontaneous and short trip we haven’t seen many important points in Milan.
 I haven’t seen Da Vinci’s The Last Supper, I didn’t climb the towers of the cathedral to see the city from above.

 I will come back there.
-I want to come back to Milan, to Venice, go to Bologna, see all the the best museums in Florence.
+I want to come back to all the beautiful cities: Milan, Venice (check how to spend 3 days in Venice in November shared by fellow bloggers from Our Escape Clause!), Bologna and to see all the the best museums in Florence.

 And I will do it.
 Unless I’ll be tempted with amazing mountain views again… 🙂 I do recommend you to take a trip to Como lake and depending on your physical condition do a demanding hike from Lecco to Monte Resegone or much easier and shorter hike to Monte Barro.